 Total comprehensive income (loss) consists of net income (loss) and other comprehensive income (loss).
 Other comprehensive income (loss) refers to revenues, expenses, gains and losses that under U.S. GAAP are recorded as elements of stockholders' equity but are excluded from net income (loss).
-Other comprehensive income (loss) is comprised of foreign currency translation adjustments and revaluations.
+Other comprehensive income (loss) is comprised of foreign currency translation adjustments and revaluations, and unrealized gains (losses) on available-for-sale debt securities.